eyzmeng/eyzmeng/README.md

   I hate OneNote and OneDrive with a passion.
 However, I have nothing against OneNote / OneDrive / Windows / Microsoft *users*.
   If Microsoft works for you, then great!
-It didn't for me, and I am abstrainng from most Microsoft products and services (including GitHub).
-But if you must have *me* become a sycophant of big corporations, I assure you that you will be disapoointed.
+It didn't for me, and I am abstaining from most Microsoft products and services (including GitHub).
+But if you must have *me* become a sycophant of big corporations, I assure you that you will be disappointed.
 * I enjoy open file formats and open protocols.
 I despite Walled Gardens, undocumented database schemas, obfuscated JavaScript, and more.
 I despite software used to spy on, control, collect